JUDGE GUY HERMAN CENTER FOR MENTAL HEALTH CRISIS CARE

 The center provides short term emergency psychiatric crisis care that includes stabilization, assessment and treatment in a secure, protected residential environment for individuals experiencing behavioral health crises.
 The center accepts both voluntary and involuntary individuals on Emergency Detention (ED) who are experiencing a psychiatric crisis.
 It offers the right level of care at the right time, reduces cost of care and improves health outcomes for patients.
 Adding the center to the service continuum ensures that psychiatric crisis treatment is available in the most appropriate, most cost-effective setting.

-Currently, the Herman Center is only accepting referrals from law enforcement and internal Integral Care crisis services.
-Moving forward, primary referrals will come from law enforcement, healthcare providers such as like local emergency departments and the Seton Psychiatric Emergency Department, and other Integral Care crisis services.
-Law enforcement and healthcare providers will access the Herman Center by calling Integral Care’s 24/7 Crisis Helpline at 512-472-HELP (4357).
+Primary referrals to the Herman Center come from law enforcement, healthcare providers such as like local emergency departments and the Seton Psychiatric Emergency Department, and other Integral Care crisis services.
+Law enforcement and healthcare providers can access the Herman Center by calling Integral Care’s 24/7 Crisis Helpline at 512-472-HELP (4357).
+Press 1, then 2.
+The Herman Center is not appropriate for self-referral or walk-in services.

 - Crisis assessment